 - ID stitching: If an object is associated with multiple identifiers, Cortex will stitch together data from each of these IDs.
 For example, Cortex can be supplied a mapping table so that various cookie IDs are consolidated into a single representation of the user.

 - Attribute timestamping: Cortex stores attributes with a timestamp indicating when each was loaded.
 This helps prevent data leakage later in the pipeline when an object’s attributes are matched up with its events.
 For example, by recording that Item ABC cost $10 on January 1st but changed to $15 on January 8th, your pipeline will know the exact price at the time of each purchase event.

-- Transform data: Transform categorical and other non-numerical data into a numerical form that can be processed and used for mathematical operations.
+- Numerical transformations: Transform categorical and other non-numerical data into a numerical form that can be processed and used for mathematical operations.

 - What is a Machine Learning Pipeline?